MauriceDHanisch/ubiquitous-spoon/pocs/compressed-subobject-bounds/README.md

 ## Subobject Bounds

-### Default Behavior

-By default, struct fields inherit the bounds of the enclosing struct.
-This means
+### Why structs are different

+For structs, the default is that each field inherits the bounds of the entire
+enclosing struct.
+This preserves long-standing C/C++ layout and access patterns
+that many data structures rely on, such as intrusive linked lists and other
+container patterns where code computes addresses of neighboring fields or uses
+`offsetof`-based arithmetic across members.
+With whole-struct bounds, these
+patterns remain compatible across compilation units and libraries [4].

-CHERI’s protections do **not** prevent accesses between adjacent fields inside a
+A consequence is that CHERI does **not** prevent accesses between adjacent
-struct.
-Out-of-bounds reads or writes within the struct can therefore corrupt
+fields inside a struct by default.
+An out-of-bounds access within the struct
-other fields.
+can therefore reach other fields.

-### `cheri-bounds=subobject-safe`
+### Enabling per-field bounds: `cheri-bounds=subobject-safe`

-This compiler flag narrows bounds to the specific field:
+Enabling this compiler flag narrows bounds to individual fields [4]:

-- Each struct member has its own capability bounds.
+- Each struct member receives its own capability bounds.
-- However, **no padding is inserted** between fields to guarantee precision.
+- However, the compiler does not insert padding between fields to ensure those
+  bounds remain precise under compressed-bounds rounding.
-- Large fields remain subject to compression imprecision, so bounds can still
+- Large members therefore remain subject to imprecision, and their bounds may
-  overlap with adjacent fields.
+  still overlap adjacent fields.

+### Why not add padding inside structs?

+Padding large members to preserve precision would change `sizeof(struct)` and
+`offsetof(member)`, breaking the Application Binary Interface (ABI).
+That means:

+- Code compiled with and without the flag would disagree on struct size and
+  member offsets.
+- Cross-module and system interfaces (e.g., kernel↔user, library boundaries,
+  device-driver ABIs) would misinterpret the same memory.
+- Stable on-disk formats or wire protocols that embed structs would no longer
+  match.

+Because many projects must interoperate across mixed toolchains and compiled
+artifacts, silently changing struct layout is not acceptable.
+As a result,
+subobject bounds are applied without layout changes; they are effective when
+precision allows, but cannot be guaranteed for all members.

 ---